shouya/thinking-dumps/lazy/README.md

 other features are not planned yet.

-TL;DR: Read the source of Loli in `lazy.rkt` and the sample Loli programs in the bottom of the source file.
-Execute the source in drracket or CLI to see the result.
+TL;DR: Read the source of Loli in `lazy.rkt` and the sample Loli programs at the bottom of the source file.
+Execute the source in drracket or using racket CLI to see the result.

 ### Data types
 There are two built-in data types: